riven314/fast_ai/NOTES.md

 ## TODO

+- See imagenet_batchnorm.ipynb for info on how the weights for Vgg16BN can be generated from the standard Vgg16 weights.
+- What is "dot product"?
-- run Lesson 2 on Horus
+- Run wordvectors.ipynb on Horus

 ## PBs